hartmark/h5ai/README.md

 ```
 docker-compose up --force-recreate --build
 ```

-* Modifications will only be reflected on container image rebuild.
+* Remember: Modifications will only be reflected on container image rebuild.

 # h5ai